anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 **must**: Requirements that are marked as _must_ are considered mandatory and must exist in the reference architecture and reflected in any implementation targeting this reference architecture.
 The same applies to _must not_.

-**should**: Requirements that are marked as _should_ are expected to be fulfiled by the reference architecture but it is up to each service provider to accept an implementation targeting this reference architecture that is not reflecting on any of those requirements.
+**should**: Requirements that are marked as _should_ are expected to be fulfilled by the reference architecture but it is up to each service provider to accept an implementation targeting this reference architecture that is not reflecting on any of those requirements.
 The same applies to _should not_.
 > RFC2119

 **may**: Requirements that are marked as _may_ are considered optional.
 The same applies to _may not_.